View the National Fireworks from Arlington

 Long Bridge Park

 Watch the national fireworks at Arlington’s Long Bridge Park, located on the north end of Crystal City.
-It’s easy to get there by bicycle — connection to the Mount Vernon Trail is nearby.
-There are a number of on-site parking spots, and it’s easily accessible from Metrorail (Crystal City station, Blue Line), and Metrobus.
-The event will feature activities for the whole family, food vendors and live music.
-Visit the July 4th Celebration page for more info.
+It’s easy to get there by bicycle, with a connection to the Mount Vernon Trail nearby.
+It is also easily accessible from Metrorail (Crystal City station, Blue Line), and Metrobus.

 Air Force Memorial

-The Air Force Memorial is a great viewing location and is holding a free 2014 Independence Day concert.
-Closest Metro stations are Pentagon and Pentagon City.
+The closest Metro stations are Pentagon and Pentagon City.
 Limited parking available on Southgate Road, or you can park at Pentagon Mall; be sure to be parked no later than 7:30 p.m.
 Read about parking and shuttle buses.
 See information below on parking on the Pentagon Reservation.
 Please note: parking/viewing is no longer available at the former Navy Annex.

 Gateway Park in Rosslyn

-To reach the George Washington Memorial Parkway’s Gravely Point parking lot, head south on the Parkway until you reach Reagan National Airport.
+To reach Gravelly Point, part of the National Park Service’s George Washington Memorial Parkway, head south on the Parkway until you reach Reagan National Airport.
 At the airport, circle back and head north onto the Parkway towards the 14th Street Bridge.
 About a quarter of mile before the bridge, turn right into the parking area.
 No glass bottles, alcohol or fireworks are allowed at the Gravely Point parking lot or anywhere along the Parkway.

-If you plan to watch the fireworks from Iwo Jima, take Metro’s Orange line to the Rosslyn Metro station.
+If you plan to watch the fireworks from the US Marine Corps War Memorial in Rosslyn, take Metro’s Orange line to the Rosslyn Metro station.
 Approximate walking distance from Rosslyn Metro to Iwo Jima is 0.2 mile.

 The Key Bridge crosses the Potomac River between Georgetown and Arlington.
 Take Metro’s Orange line to the Rosslyn Metro station.
 Get there early to grab a spot at the bridge.
 There’s no seating at the bridge, and you can stand on the sidewalks only.